Budget Dumpster presents The Fill Logo

 Eco-Friendly Halloween Treat Alternatives

-• Bulk Candy: Buying treats in bulk at your local candy store cuts down individual wrapper waste.
+• Bulk candy: Buying treats in bulk at your local candy store cuts down individual wrapper waste.
 You can hand them out in cloth goodie bags or cardboard treat boxes.

 • Crayons: Paperless crayons are a great eco-friendly Halloween treat, provided they’re packaged in recyclable cardboard.